 Lack of confidence and ignorance are too often associated with the Welsh scene, and lead too many performers to believe 'that these things are not for them', for whatever reason.

 There's a reluctance in the classical world to take the folk style and repertoire seriously, and the folk harpists too often have an amateurish attitude and fear the challenge of playing a more sophisticated repertoire.
-So this project is an attempt to try to build confidence in the repertoire and the ability to perform, resulting in professionalism in presenting it, just as seen in other traditions do during Womex.
+So this project tried to build confidence in the repertoire and the ability to perform, resulting in professionalism in presenting it, just as seen in other traditions do during Womex, and succeeded in doing this.

-Our plan is to give lessons across Wales during 2015, under Robin's leadership, to play the Gypsy way so as to perform concerts nationally across Wales in 2016 to celebrate the bicentenary of John Roberts.
+We gave lessons across Wales during 2015, 2016 and 2017 under Robin's leadership, to play the Gypsy way so as to be competent to perform in concerts nationally across Wales, especially in 2016 to celebrate the bicentenary of John Roberts.

 Harp groups across Wales are learning to learn the craft of playing traditional melodies on the harp by ear, the Gypsy learning method.